An autumn long weekend in north-eastern Peloponnese-Argolis.

 Argos (Άργος) was one of the most significant cities in ancient Greece.
 Today, Argos is a rather unpleasant city, but it has a very interesting archeological site and a compact, but important, Archaeological Museum.

 We stopped for coffee at the main square of the modern city (Saint Peter’s Square), where the cathedral church and the Archeological Museum stand.
 There are lots of cafés on the square, but what is really beautiful is the view from the square towards the acropolis of the city: the view of “Larissa Castle” on the top of a high hill and of the “Monastery of Panagia Katakekrymmeni”, located just below the castle, is just stunning.

 It was already late in the afternoon and we were hungry.
-We headed north to wards Nemea having in mind to find a nice place for dinner.
-On our way to Nemea, we passed the Dervenakia pass.
+We headed north towards Nemea having in mind to find a nice place for dinner.
+We passed the Dervenakia pass.

 Dervenakia (Δερβενάκια) is a small village on the old national highway from Nafplio to Corinth (N7).
 The name is derived from the Turkish word “derven”, meaning mountain pass.
 Actually, there are many villages in Greece called Dervenakia or Dervena.

 The place is famous for the Battle of Dervenakia, fought on 26–28 July 1822 during the Greek War of Independence, where 2,300 Greek irregulars under Theodoros Kolokotronis defeated the 30,000-strong army of Ottoman general Mahmud Dramali Pasha.

 One kilometer north of Dervenakia, on the N7, there is one of the best spots of the area for having a meal: “The Chani of Anestis” (Το Χάνι του Ανέστη).

 This is an exceptional beauty location of an historical Inn built next to a natural water spring.
 The vegetation is dense, making the spot a great place to escape from the merciless summer sun.